codeyonet/isedc/README.md

 This script does not require Java or an Oracle client installation and does not perform ISE certificate validation, so there is no need to import the certificate.
 It utilizes python-oracledb in Thin Mode, which has some limitations.
 For more information, please review [table](https://python-oracledb.readthedocs.io/en/latest/user_guide/appendix_a.html) here.

-To use the script install the Python dependencies and set the environment variables.
+To use the script install the Python (tested with 3.11) dependencies and set the environment variables.

 Install the dependecies:
 ```